Inspiring Scandinavian Kitchen Design Ideas

 What are the principles of Scandinavian design?

-The principles of Scandinavian design include simple, functional and minimalist spaces that use lots of natural materials.
-They tend to incorporate bright and neutral colors, and lots of natural light.
+The principles of Scandinavian design include simple, functional and minimalist spaces that use lots of organic textures and nature.
+They tend to incorporate bright and neutral colors, and lots of light.
 Scandinavian spaces emphasize a warm and inviting atmosphere.

 What is Scandinavian interior design?

-Scandinavian interior design is a design style that originated in the Nordic countries of Denmark, Sweden, Norway and Finland.
-It is characterized by its simplicity, functionality, minimalism, and focus on natural materials.
+Scandinavian design is a design style that originated in the Nordic countries of Denmark, Sweden, Norway and Finland.
+It is characterized by its simplicity, functionality, minimalism, and focus on natural textures.